Explained: The far-off phenomenon tipped to dampen NZ's winter

 While New Zealand was less affected than its neighbour by swings in the IOD, its influence could be enough to give parts of our country a wetter flavour over the back half of the year, Noll said.

-"New Zealand is kind of on the periphery of this teleconnection – it may affect our climate, especially in late winter, throughout spring, and perhaps in early summer."
+"New Zealand is kind of on the periphery of this teleconnection – but it may affect our climate, especially in late winter, throughout spring, and perhaps in early summer."

 But we could get a glimpse of it as early as this weekend and early next week, with a bout of rain forecast to fall in many regions.